aptech/docs/docs/plotsetylabel.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

     :param label: the new label or labels.
-If you are using more than one Y-axis, the first element of the 2x1 label string array will set the label for the left Y-axis and the second element will set the label for the right Y-axis.
+If you are using more than one y-axis, the first element of the 2x1 label string array will set the label for the left y-axis and the second element will set the label for the right y-axis.
         This may contain HTML for the creation of Greek letters, mathematical symbols and text formatting.
     :type label: String or 2x1 string array
     :type label: string